Armageddon (2004): Preliminary matches

 The first match was for the WWE Tag Team Championship between the team of Rob Van Dam and Rey Mysterio Jr. and the team of René Duprée and Kenzo Suzuki, who were accompanied by Hiroko.
 The match started off with both teams getting the advantage.
 During the match, Torrie Wilson came down and attacked Hiroko.
 Mysterio executed a 619 on Dupree and Suzuki and Van Dam performed a Five-Star Frog Splash to Dupree to retain the title.

 In the second match Kurt Angle faced Santa Claus.
 Angle forced Santa to submit to the Ankle lock to win the match.

-In the third match Daniel Puder faced Mike Mizanin in a Dixie Dog Fight for the Tough Enough Championship.
-The match went through every 3-minute round.
-Puder won the match and the Tough Enough Championship by judge's decision.
+In the third match Daniel Puder faced Mike Mizanin in a Dixie Dog Fight The match went through every 3-minute round.
+Puder won the match by judge's decision.

 The Basham Brothers (Doug Basham and Danny Basham) versus Hardcore Holly and Charlie Haas was next.
 After Holly was distracted by Dawn Marie and Miss Jackie brawling, Danny pinned Holly with an Inside Cradle to win the match for his team.

 In the next match John Cena faced Jesús in a Street Fight for the United States Championship.
 The match started with Cena gaining the advantage.
 Both men hit each other with a cane.
 Cena hit Jesus with a kendo stick, piece of metal and a trashcan lid.
 Cena executed an FU on Jesús to retain the title.
 After the match, Cena hit Carlito with his chain.

 The sixth match of the event was Dawn Marie versus Miss Jackie with Charlie Haas as the special guest referee.
 Marie won the match with a roll-up while holding Jackie's tights.